Dan Dare: Pilot of the Future: Commodore 64

 Dan does not use a gun in this version, preferring to deal with Treen guards by using his boxing skills.
 He must progress first through the planet's surface and subterranean lakes, where he must solve various puzzles and collect items to enable him to progress down into the Mekon's heavily guarded base.
 Here he must fight hordes of Treen guards, find and free Digby and the Professor, before destroying three supercomputers with a giant laser.
 The final scene sees Dan tackling the Mekon in a hand-to-hand grenade battle.
 Having destroyed the Mekon, he has just two minutes to return to the planet's surface and escape.

 The whole game takes place over 25 minutes in real time.
 Dan fails the mission if he has not destroyed the Mekon and escaped within this time.

 Reception

 Zzap!64 enjoyed the Commodore 64 version of the game which was said to be "a highly original and playable arcade adventure".
 It received an overall rating of 94%.
+The game went to number 2 in the UK sales charts, behind Super Cycle.